 After your surgery you will be taken to the recovery room.
-There, your nurse will check you often, and take your blood pressure, temperature, and pulse, and give you any medicine that your doctor orders.
+There, your nurse will check on you often, and take your blood pressure, temperature, and pulse, and give you any medicine that your doctor orders.
 It is common to feel cold or chilly after surgery.
 Don’t be shy—ask your nurse for a warm blanket.
-If you’re thirsty and your HCP has said that it’s okay to have something to drink, your nurse will offer you a clear liquid such as ginger ale, water or apple juice.
+If you’re thirsty and your health care provider has said that it’s okay to have something to drink, your nurse will offer you a clear liquid such as ginger ale, water or apple juice.
 Before you can go home, you will need to pass urine (pee).
 Your nurse will offer you a bedpan or take you to the bathroom.
 After a little while, when you are fully awake and comfortable, your nurse will help you get ready to go home.
 You will probably have your IV removed at this time.

 Will I have a scar?

 Whether you will have a small, medium, long, or no scar at all depends on whether your doctor needs to make an incision (a cut in your skin).
-Some surgical procedures can be done without any cuts.
+Some surgical procedures can be done without any cuts .
 Other types of surgeries require your surgeon to cut the skin to remove something.
 For example, an appendectomy requires a small size cut on your belly to remove your appendix.
 Sometimes, the cuts and stitches are made inside.
 One example of this is a tonsillectomy (removal of tonsils).

 If I have an incision, how long will it take to heal?

-Most incisions (where the skin was cut) appear red after the stitches are removed, or dissolve.
+Most incisions (where the skin was cut) appear red after the stitches dissolve.
 Dissolving stitches get absorbed by your body and do not need to be removed, but fade over time.
 About 4-6 weeks after the surgery, the scar from your incision should be much lighter than it was after the operation, but it takes up to a year for it to heal completely.
 It’s very important to keep the area where you had the surgery out of the sun, because the skin is tender and may burn more easily and cause a more noticeable scar over time.
-If you can’t help being out in the sun, be sure to use a sunscreen with a high (30+) SPF (sun protection factor) on the healed incision area, to prevent burning.
-It is important to use sunscreen on your incision for a year—this will help minimize scarring.
+If you can’t help being out in the sun, be sure to use a sunscreen with a high (30+) SPF (sun protection factor) or higher on the healed incision area, to prevent burning.
+It is important to use sunscreen on your incision for a year–this will help minimize scarring.
 Most incisions heal well, and the scar will hardly be noticeable.
 Sometimes though, people develop a thicker type of scar that has extra fibrous tissue.
 This is called a keloid scar.